What are the ways to invest in Nigeria with a small amount of money?

 That you do not have a lot of money is not a reason not to start building your future.
-You can certainly begin with what you have now and you will be amazed at what you will see when you look back ten years from now.
+Start with what you have now.
+Look back ten years later and smile.

-A sound personal financial plan will irequire that you stay debt free as much as possible, have an emergency fund and invest regularly in interest yielding financial instruments.
+A sound personal financial plan will require that you stay debt free as much as possible.
+Set up an emergency fund and invest regularly in interest yielding financial instruments.
 Your short, medium and long term financial objective are what will determine how to allocate your investment cash.

 The general rule is:

-Any money you will be needing at any time should be put in an interest yielding savings account.
+Any money that you will need any time soon, put it in an interest yielding savings account.

-Money that you will be needing at least in the next one year is best put in a bank deposit account or a hgh interest yielding online investing app.
+Money that you will be needing at least in the next one year is best put in a bank deposit account or a high interest yielding online investing app.

 Money you will need in 2 – 3 years time is best invested in FGN Savings Bond, Mutual Funds or in stocks.

 Finally, if you will be needing your money in periods greater than 3 years, consider investing in a dividend paying stock, FGN Bonds, Corporate Bonds or landed property if the amount at your disposal is enough to consider investment property option.